Buy our dog digital book bundle and prevent common accidents.

 Virbac C.E.T.
 Rawhide Chews — Veterinarian Favorite

-These chews are a veterinarian favorite for rawhide with the benefit of helping clean your dog's teeth.
+These chews are a veterinarian favorite for rawhide, and they help clean your dog's teeth.
 The formula makes them easier to digest and, just like the Whimzees above, accepted as a product by the Veterinary Oral Health Council (VOHC).
 Virbac rawhides are one of our go-to's for rawhide chews, as not all rawhides are created equal.

 C.E.T.
 Enzymatic Oral Hygiene Chews for Medium Dogs